w3c/midgard/DEVELOPMENT.md

 nothing user-consumable.
 It is written in Node and uses Express as well as the typical Express middleware for sessions, logging, etc.

-The database system is CouchDB.
+The database system is [CouchDB][CouchDB].
 It is also used in a straightforward manner, with no reliance on CouchDB specificities.
 If needed, it could be ported to another system.
 The only thing that is worth knowing is that the filters that provide views on the data are used to generate actual CouchDB views.
 This gives them huge performance (since they're basically pre-indexed), but it means you have